enricoteterra/virtual-agent/README.md

 # Semantic Grounding
-teach an agent the notions of spatial representation and manipulation with the aim of developing grounded concepts that can be used in natural language.
+teach an agent the notions of spatial representation and manipulation with the aim of developing grounded concept models that can be used to better interpret natural language.

 ## Future